markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 There are three scheduled MCC container updates per year.
 These updates included minor security patches, feature updates, and bug fixes.

-In the event of a new Common Vulnerability and Exposure (CVE) being identified, Microsoft Connected Cache will publish a critical security patch to the MCC container in line with its SLA.
+If a new Common Vulnerability and Exposure (CVE) is identified, Microsoft Connected Cache will publish a critical security patch to the MCC container in line with its SLA.

 You can read more information about Connected Cache container updates in the [Connected Cache updating documentation](mcc-ent-update-cache-node.md).